thenikso/angular-flexslider/README.md

 The `slide` argument works similarly to [ngRepeat](http://docs.angularjs.org/api/ng.directive:ngRepeat) in which you can specify a tracking expression.

+If you are using `bootstrap-ui`, you can use `flex-slide` to avoid name conflict with the carousel.

 The `<li>` element should be defined and it can be used to specify `data-thumbs` attribute for FlexSlider thumbs or, for example, `ng-switch` to select the content markup.